borkdude/itunes2dropbox/README.md

 Usage
 ----

 In case a song is playing in iTunes and the script is executed, the song will be copied to your public Dropbox folder.
-If iTunes isn't playing, one or more selected songs will be copied.
-Only one public link will be copied to the clipboard for sharing with your friends.
+If iTunes isn't playing, a selected song will be copied.
+Only one song should be selected.
+The public link will be copied to the clipboard for sharing with your friends.

 Problems
 --------